 Profitable PPH Business

-But even if you are a small time bookie it doesn’t mean you can’t make a lot of money.
-So let’s just give some examples so you can actually see how easy it is to make money from booking action.
+But even if you are a small-time bookie it doesn’t mean you can’t make a lot of money.
+So let’s just give some examples so you can see how easy it is to make money from booking action.
 Let’s just say you only have one player and he is a super small bettor that only bets $50 a game.
 If he only makes 10 bets a week and wins 5 and loses 5 bets he will still end up losing the 10% juice on each wager so even if he splits he will still end up losing money for the week.
 If he wagers $50 a game he will end up losing a total of $50 on those 10 wagers for the week, and over the years’ time that would be the equivalent of losing $2600 a year.

-Now that is the smallest and most inconsequential type of better around because anyone that knows a gambler knows it’s an addiction and people like this don’t bet these small amounts and so infrequently.
+Now that is the smallest and most inconsequential type of better around because anyone who knows a gambler knows it’s an addiction and people like this don’t bet these small amounts and so infrequently.
 So instead these guys may start small but over time they will increase their betting volumes and frequency which just means they will end up losing more money over time.
 Also, bettors don’t go 50/50 on their wagers, they always loss on average anywhere from 60% to 70% of their wagers.
 So this means that even if a player loses 60% of his wagers that means he loses 6 out of 10 wagers which on 10 wagers of $50 each with the juice will mean he will lose $130 a week and $6,760 a year.
 So now if you have 10 of these super small basic bettors that still means you can be easily making at least $67,600 a year.

 So that was just a simple basic example of a player that barely bets each week, but you can clearly see that if you have players that are slightly larger bettors that bet a bit more times each week then you can make so much more money.
-So let’s just say that you have a player that bets $100 a game and he bets 20 times a week and losses 60% of his games on average.
-That means he will win 8 times out of 20 bets and plus the juice this will mean he will lose $520 a week or $27,040 a year, and then if you have a total of 10 players just like him then you will be making on average $270,400 a year.
+So let’s just say that you have a player that bets $100 a game and he bets 20 times a week and loses 60% of his games on average.
+That means he will win 8 times out of 20 bets and the juice will mean he will lose $520 a week or $27,040 a year, and then if you have a total of 10 players just like him you will be making an average of $270,400 a year.

 So as you can see it does not take a lot of players or a lot of wagers for bookies to make money, however the more players and the more wagers they make each week, then the more money you will end up making as the bookie.